 - While the pie is baking, rinse your strawberries in a colander in the sink.
 Cut off and discard the green tops and cut each strawberry in half.
 Let the strawberries drain and pat them dry with a paper towel.

-- Take out your chilled amaretto and whisk in the gelatin.
+Take out your chilled amaretto and whisk in the gelatin until there are no lumps.
 Set it aside.

-- To make the filling, place 1 cup of halved strawberries in a medium sauce pan.
+To make the filling, place 1 cup of halved strawberries in a medium sauce pan without heat.
 Mash them with a potato masher.
-Off the heat, whisk in the sugar, corn syrup, corn starch and salt until blended.
-Switch to using a wooden or plastic spoon, and over medium-low heat, gently and slowly stir the strawberry mixture until it thickens.
-It will boil and foam first, then start to thicken and become goopy.
-It will take at least five minutes.
-When the glaze has thickened, turn off the heat.
+Whisk in the sugar, corn syrup, corn starch and salt until blended.
+Switch to using a wooden or plastic spoon, and over medium heat, gently and slowly stir the strawberry mixture until it comes to a boil.
+Then, continue slowly stirring it for about five minutes until it thickens into a syrup.
+Turn off the heat.
 Stir in the amaretto gelatin until blended.

-- Transfer your glaze to a medium mixing bowl and let it cool off at room temperature for 30 minutes.
+Transfer the glaze to a medium mixing bowl and let it cool off at room temperature for 30 minutes.
 Then, pat dry your remaining strawberries again and stir them into the glaze.

 - Pour the filling into your pie crust and arrange the top strawberries cut-side down for nice visual appeal.
 Chill the pie in the refrigerator, uncovered, for four hours to allow it to set.

-- A few minutes before you are ready to serve the pie, make your almond whipped cream.
-In a medium mixing bowl add your cream and almond extract.
+A few minutes before you are ready to serve the pie, make the almond whipped cream.
+In a medium mixing bowl add the cream and almond extract.
 Beat on low to get it a bit frothy.
-Gradually add in your confectioners sugar and beat at a medium speed or as high as you can without splashing, until the cream is thickened and has stiff peaks.
+Gradually add in confectioners sugar and beat at a medium speed or as high as you can without splashing, until the cream is thickened and has stiff peaks.

-- Serve the pie with a dollop of whipped cream on top of each slice.
+Serve the pie with a dollop of whipped cream on top of each slice.
 Store the pie and whipped cream separately in the refrigerator.
-The whipped cream will be OK for about three days, and the pie should stay for five days.
+The whipped cream will be OK for about three days, and the pie should stay for four days.